-Each round costs $495, plus $40 for a cart and $90 for a caddie — which comes out to $625 per round, or $1,250 for two rounds.
-But you’ll probably need to dip into your next month’s benefit to cover the tip for your caddie.
-It might be an experience you’ll remember for a long time, but it’s probably not the best use for your Social Security benefits.
+Each round costs $495 or more depending on the time of year, plus $46.25 for a forecaddie, which comes out to about $541 per round — or $1,082 for two rounds.
+But, you’ll probably need to dip into your next month’s benefit to cover the tip for your caddie.

 6 Credit Hours at Florida State University

-Whether you’re looking to go back to school or you’re paying for college for a child or grandchild, you could pay for just under six credit hours each month at $215.55 at Florida State University’s main campus.
+Whether you’re looking to go back to school or you’re paying for college on a family member’s behalf, you could pay for just under six credit hours each month — or $215.55 per credit — at Florida State University’s main campus.

 If you want to help your descendants save for college, consider putting money into a 529 plan during your working years.
 The money in the 529 plan grows tax-free.
-And as long as the money is eventually spent on qualifying college education costs, all the distributions are tax-free.
+And, as long as the money is eventually spent on qualifying college education costs, all the distributions are tax-free as well.

 One-Third of a Month at an Assisted-Living Facility

-The average cost of living in an assisted-living facility is $3,750 per month in the United States, according to Genworth Financial.
-If you only need adult day healthcare, the cost drops to $1,517.
-In 10 years, costs are projected to rise to $5,040 per month for assisted-living facilities and $2,039 for adult day care.
+The average cost of living in an assisted-living facility is $3,750 per month in the U.S., according to Genworth Financial.
+If you only need adult day care, the cost drops to anywhere between $433 and a little over $2,000.

 2 Days of Renting a BMW M6

-If you love driving fancy cars, you could blow your monthly Social Security benefit in just a few days renting exotic cars.
-For example, Vanity Exotics rents out a BMW M6 for $599 per day with no additional charge for the first 75 miles.
-So, for your $1,258 benefit, you could pay for two days with $60 to spare for gas.
+If you love driving fancy cars, you could blow your monthly Social Security benefit in just a few days by renting exotic cars.
+Vanity Exotics rents out a BMW M6 for $599 per day with no additional charge for the first 75 miles.
+So, for your $1,301.59 benefit, you could pay for two days with $103 to spare for gas.

 1 Bottle of Chateau Lafite Rothschild 2009